-Everything counts when it comes to creating trust in you and quashing the influence of the evil troll.
+Everything counts when it comes to creating trust in your customer and quashing the influence of the evil troll.

 If you give your clients any reason – however minimal it may be to distrust you -, they will fear and distrust you.

-So, how do you generate trust and prevent your escape room’s clients being influenced by the troll?
+So, how do you generate trust and prevent your hospitality / tourism clients from being influenced by the troll?

 01 Anticipate and resolve objections

-If you believe that some aspect of escape room business could raise any doubt or objection to your potential customer, address it.
+If you believe that some aspect of your hospitality / tourism business could raise any doubt or objection in your potential customer, address it right away.

-Don’t let the troll multiply their doubts and instigate fear.
+Don’t let the troll multiply their doubts and instigate fear in them.

 When you try to sell an experience online you are generally not in a position to discuss the ins and outs of that product in person with your client.

 So, you have to anticipate the aspect of that experience that will make them doubt.

 And when the Fear troll begins to whisper in their ears, its arguments will have no basis and will disappear into oblivion.